 The threat of chemical surfactants is very serious, given their impact on our oceans.

-Rice straw is a waste product from the processing of the most widespread cereal on the planet, with millions of tons produced and burned by farmers as waste, resulting in air pollution.
+Rice straw is a waste product from the processing of the most popular cereal on the planet, with millions of tonnes produced and burned by farmers as waste, resulting in air pollution.

 Using this waste to make products will provide many benefits.